The-going/evlproject/content/_index.md

 time-critical tasks to an autonomous core hosted by the Linux kernel may deliver the best possible performance when compared to forcing the entire Linux kernel to meet the most stringent scheduling latency requirements that only those tasks may have.
-Evenless (EVL for short) is a practical work on finding the best possible integration of such a dedicated software core into the mainline Linux kernel.
+EVL is a practical work on finding the best possible integration of such a dedicated software core into the mainline Linux kernel.

 EVL re-imagines the venerable dual kernel design by introducing the dual kernel support logic at the heart of Linux, which defines the set